 Ned’s Beach, Lord Howe Island

 It’s listed as a World Heritage Site and is so secluded and exclusive that only 400 people are allowed on the island at once.
-Ned’s Beach is the highlight of the island with its pristine crystal clear waters and a deserted strand of perfectly golden sand.
+Ned’s Beach is the highlight of the island with its pristine clear waters and a deserted strand of perfectly golden sand.
 If that’s not enough, Ned’s Beach is also home to an amazing diversity of coral, fish, and marine life, making it a great destination for divers!

 Ned's Beach, Lord Howe Island